 Andrew became the licensed trainer at Kingsclere in January 2003 when he succeeded his father Ian, to whom he had been Assistant since 1999.
 His training career got off to a perfect start when he saddled Casual Look to win the 2003 Epsom Oaks and since then the yard has gone from strength to strength, increasing in both size and quality.
 Further domestic Group winners have included Passing Glance, Buccellati, Highland Knight, Night Carnation, Lay Time, Bonfire, Tullius, South Seas and Poet’s Vanity.
-In 2014 the Kingsclere-bred Elm Park won the Group 2 Royal Lodge and the Group 1 Racing Post Trophy, whilst in 2017 the yard enjoyed a best-ever season, with Here Comes When winning the Group 1 Sussex Stakes and domestic Group 2 wins from Beat The Bank, Blond Me and Montaly.
-The yard has also landed major handicaps such as the Ayr Gold Cup, the Chester Cup, the Ascot Challenge Cup and the Britannia and Wokingham handicaps at the Royal Meeting.
+In 2014 the Kingsclere-bred Elm Park won the Group 2 Royal Lodge and the Group 1 Racing Post Trophy, whilst in 2017 the yard enjoyed a great season, with Here Comes When winning the Group 1 Sussex Stakes and domestic Group 2 wins from Beat The Bank, Blond Me and Montaly.
+Success continued in 2018 with a record-breaking 125 wins, including Group wins from Beat The Bank, Morando, Maid Up and Horseplay.
+In addition to Pattern race success the yard has also landed major handicaps such as the Ayr Gold Cup, the Chester Cup, the Ascot Challenge Cup and the Britannia and Wokingham handicaps at the Royal Meeting.

 Andrew has proven to be a skilled campaigner of horses internationally, winning races at Group level in America, Germany, Dubai, Hong Kong, Canada, Turkey and Australia.
 Particular international highlights have been the exploits of Phoenix Reach, winner of the Canadian International, Hong Kong Vase and Dubai Sheema Classic, and more recently the home-bred Side Glance, winner of the Mackinnon Stakes at Flemington and placed in the Woodbine Mile, the Dubai World Cup (twice), the Arlington Million (twice), the United Nations Stakes and the Cox Plate.
 In 2016 Blond Me won the Group 2 Topkapi Trophy at Veliefendi in Turkey and in 2017 she capped a marvellous career with victory in the Grade 1 E.P.
 Taylor at Woodbine in Canada.